...Continued from the previous page.

 OK, the test is done, let's take a look at what your test results mean:

-CASE 1: O2S11 voltage numbers spiked to 0.900 Volts when you sprayed carb spray into the vacuum hose.
+TEST RESULT 1: O2S11 voltage numbers spiked to 0.900 Volts when you sprayed carb spray into the vacuum hose.
 This tells you that the oxygen sensor is OK at this point in time.
 It does not need to be replaced, since whatever's causing the PCM to think it's fried is something else.

 For more info on this, go to the section: Oxygen Sensor Codes Keep Coming Back.

-CASE 2: O2S11 voltage numbers DID NOT spike to 0.900 Volts when you sprayed carb spray into the vacuum hose.
+TEST RESULT 2: O2S11 voltage numbers DID NOT spike to 0.900 Volts when you sprayed carb spray into the vacuum hose.
 This confirms that Bank 1 Oxygen Sensor 1 is no longer working.
 You can replace the oxygen sensor.

 Oxygen Sensor Codes Keep Coming Back